XpiritBV/Kubernetes-101/README.md

 ```

 # 3. Deploy "myapp"
 Next we will have to deploy our app to our cluster.
-We will use the [Kubernetes Up And Running Demo (KUARD)](https://github.com/kubernetes-up-and-running/kuard) image for this.
-This is a readily available image that will show information about our cluster, about the node on the pod is running and about the pod itself.
+We will use the [tutum/hello-world](https://hub.docker.com/r/tutum/hello-world/) image for this.
+This is a readily available image that serves a web page on port 80 that shows the hostname of the pod.

 Run the command below to deploy 3 replicas of "myapp" into our cluster.
 ```